REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 Key Actions & Observations

 • Infrastructure Check: The host system detected the USB device, but the VM did not.
-This showed a passthrough configuration issue.
+This indicates a passthrough configuration issue.

 • Hardware Mapping: VirtualBox USB filters were configured using the device’s Vendor and Product ID so the VM could automatically detect the USB device.